activisthandbook/activisthandbook/articles/organising/campaign.md

 langCode: en
 articleID: tvO08rRa9AhOz9-bQk2MnsJmo3IxrqGt
 languageCollectionID: 8Z7ZJiFcy-pvsGmAE6ZVgHrjZvu8r4pl
-updatedTimestamp: 1699192921976
+updatedTimestamp: 1700384480609
 createdTimestamp: 1653837592592
-wordCount: 1739
+wordCount: 2313
 tags: []
 ---

 In this guide, we explain how to organise a campaign.
 Learn how to advocate your cause with the right campaign planning.
 Go beyond raising awareness and make change happen.

-> **Article quality**: ⭐️⭐️ (2/5)
+> **Article quality**: ⭐️⭐️⭐️ (3/5)
+>
+> **Not to be confused with**: This guide is about activist campaigns that create social change, not marketing campaigns to sell more products.
+>
+> Marketing, for example making use of an advertising campaign or a social media campaign, is part of activism though.
+Check out our [communications](/communication) chapter for more information about that.
+>
+> **Related guides**: if you are looking to develop a campaign plan, also make sure to check out our [strategy chapter](/strategy).

+## Introduction

 If you're an activist who wants to make a difference, you need to know how to organise a campaign.
 A well-organised campaign can be the key to success, and this guide will show you how to do it.

-From setting goals and targetting your audience, to choosing the right tactics and organising your team, we'll cover everything you need to know to make your campaign a success.
+From setting goals and targetting your audience, to choosing the right tactics and organising your team, we'll cover everything you need to know to make your campaign a success!

 <div data-youtube-video=""><iframe width="100" height="100" allowfullscreen="true" src="https://www.youtube-nocookie.com/embed/c_g1BMVFcuw" start="0"></iframe></div>

+## What is a campaign?

+A campaign a strategic plan devised to reach specific objectives within a specific time frame.
+It usually takes several months.
+You might need several campaigns to achieve your goals, especially when you are fighting for a big or complex issue.

+### Difference with a protest actions

+A campaign is different from a single protest action: A [**protest action**](/organising/protest) is a one-off event.
+A campaign consists of a series of actions over a longer period of time.

+Often, inexperienced activists will start by organising a single protest, after which they discover that it has not led to the desired result.
+Then, they continue to organise more protests, without strategically thinking about how all their actions are connected.

+This causes participants to be disappointed by the impact they are making with the first few protests, because they do not see how these are contributing towards the bigger picture.
+Effective campaigns strategically build up towards a goal.

+### Difference with a movement

+A campaign also differs from a [**social movement**](/organising/movement).
+A campaign usually consists of a series of actions over the span of a few months to a year, and focusses on a single issue.
+A movement exists for a longer period of time, and targets multiple issues within a bigger story.

+Often, the injustices we are fighting are complex.
+A campaign focusses on changing a single issue within that complex system.
+In many cases, when activists win their campaign, their group falls apart because the thing that bound them together is no longer there.

+This does not mean, however, that all injustices are gone.
+It would be a shame to let the change-making capacity you have built up with your group fall apart.
+This is where movements come into play.
+A movement communicates a message that helps people understand how various issues are connected.
+In addition, a movement invests more resources into building structures that allow people to work together for longer periods of time.
+For example, movements may put more time into community building, fundraising, coalition building and internal training programmes.

 ## Steps to organise a campaign